hljeong/cs111-notes/notes.md

   - moores law

 ## app: count words in a file
-- TODO: add pic
+- todo: add pic
 - power button = count number of words and put it on screen
 - historically called a standalone program
   - operates without benefits of an os
 - modern desktop
-  - TODO: add pic
+  - todo: add pic

 ## uefi: unified extensible firmware interface
 - os-independent way to boot